 Issue 1: The Framework Needs to be Better Situated Relative to other Psychological Theories.

 Dalege and colleagues devote much of their paper to discussing how findings from many areas of social psychology can be conceptualized and simulated by their framework (e.g., mere thought effect, persuasion, heuristic cues, attitude ambivalence).
 Yet relatively less attention is paid to how their framework fits in the larger eco-system of (social) psychological theories (i.e., which of the predictions it makes are truly novel or how it extends beyond previous domain-specific models and accounts).
-Towards the end of their paper, the authors do select three models which they argue are “similar in focus to the AE” (p.41): the Iterative Reprocessing (IR) model (Cunningham & Zelazo, 2007), the Attitude as Constraint SatisfcationSpecifically, evaluative responding is considered to result from inferences about (the value of) action outcomes.
+Towards the end of their paper, the authors do select three models which they argue are “similar in focus to the AE” (p.41): the Iterative Reprocessing (IR) model (Cunningham & Zelazo, 2007), the Attitude as Constraint Satisfaction (ACS) model (Monroe & Reed, 2008) and the Associative Propositional Evaluation (APE) model (Gawronski & Bodenhausen, 2006).
+They highlight that their framework “is more in-line with the IR model and ACS model, which both assume that implicit and explicit evaluations are based on the same process”, unlike the APE model in which “explicit processing of the attitude object results from a process that is qualitatively different from implicit processing of the attitude” (p.41).
+This single process perspective on attitudes also bears similarity to an inferential model of evaluative stimulus-action effects that we recently introduced (Van Dessel, Hughes, & De Houwer, 2018).
+Unlike the APE and other models the authors considered, our inferential account is one of the first to link predictive processing theories to the study of attitudes.
+It focuses on the inferences that underlie evaluative learning on the basis of stimulus-based actions (e.g., repeated approach or avoidance of a stimulus) and outlines how these inferences might arise based on predictive processing principles.
+Specifically, evaluative responding is considered to result from inferences about (the value of) action outcomes.
 These inferences are learning-, context, and goal-dependent, and reflect the (automatic) application of inference rules to activated information on the basis of a person’s belief network.
 This belief network can be seen as a generative model of the world that is continuously updated on the basis of available information.
-Entropy might play a role here such that model updating is based on the weighing of the extent to which integration of new information increases entropy (which is unfeasible) compared to other factors such as the inferred value of the information.